 Who uses it?

-Other big wins include US$950 million for a US party in two ICC cases against a Korean government entity, a similar amount in an SIAC arbitration and US$40 million for Lone Star Funds in an ICC case seated in Tokyo.
+Other big wins include US$950 million for a US party in two ICC arbitrations against a Korean government entity, a similar amount in an SIAC arbitration and US$40 million for Lone Star Funds in an ICC dispute seated in Tokyo.

 It has also advised a consortium led by Canada’s Bombardier in an ICC dispute with the government over a public–private partnership driverless light railway project.
-That resulted in a US$750 million win for the consortium following a fast-track arbitration that lasted 16 months.
-A subsequent costs award went 80% in favour of the client, and the awards have been successfully enforced.
+That resulted in a US$750 million win for the consortium following a fast-track arbitration that lasted just 16 months.
+A subsequent costs award went 80 per cent in favour of the client, and the awards have been successfully enforced.